isislab-unisa/trace-me-now/src/self-hosted/README.md

 This script will create a folder in your home path called `self-hosted`.
 This folder will be shared with the docker container equipped with the environment needed to run your own server.
 You will find in it a folder called `root/`, which contains the on-premise framework, and a file named `main.py`.
 You will start developing your server in this file, and you can even add as many files and directories as you want at the same level of the `root/` folder.
 Every change you apply to `/home/$USER/self-hosted/` will be applied on `/home/self-hosted/` in the container as well.

-Moreover, the script will start the MongoDB and the Mosquitto services, as well as the python server, since the `main.py` file is provided with a little example.

 Notice that you may need to change the `root/settings.py` file with your custom configurations

 ```python